 In large documents, you may end up with a pretty long list of figures or tables.
 In this post, I will show how to nicely structure these lists by adding subtitles.
 The whole thing turned out to be more tricky than I first thought, but more on that later.
 The my examples, I will show how to organize the list of figures by chapters.
-However, the code can be adapted and extended with little effort, including doing the same for the list of tables, organizing the lists by different levels (part, section) for the various documentclasses, the actual subtitle format (with/without name, page number), etc.
+However, the code can be adapted and extended with little effort, including doing the same for the list of tables, organizing the lists by different levels (part

 The main idea is to add a line to the list of figures whenever a new chapter is created.
-That’s relatively straight forward, we extend the chapter command by defining a custom command.
+That’s relatively straight forward, we extend the chapter

-Chapter \thechapter: #1 \vspace{10pt}
+\newcommand{\newchapter}[1]{% \chapter{#1} \addcontentsline{lof}{chapter}{% Chapter \thechapter: #1 \vspace{10pt} } }

 The lines highlighted add a full entry to the list of figures.
-In order to omit the page number, use addtocontents as follows instead.
+In order to omit the page number, use addtocontents

-Chapter \thechapter \vspace{10pt}}{}
+\addtocontents{lof}{\contentsline{chapter}{% Chapter \thechapter \vspace{10pt}}{} }

 This is all great and easy.
 The problem starts, however, when individual chapters have no figures.
 Then, the subtitle will still be printed, however, that there is no content.
 This is not exactly what we want.
 Therefore, we add a condition on when to print the subtitle and when not.
-The etoolbox package comes in handy here, it provides “if-then-else-like” statements.
-Here is the documentation.
-Briefly, whenever a new chapter starts, we set the parameter newchap to true.
-The subtitle is printed along with the first caption added to the list of figures.
-Therefore, if a chapter has no figure, the subtitle will not show up in the list.
+The etoolbox

-First, we define the boolean parameter newchap:
+First, we define the boolean parameter newchap

 \providebool{newchap}